Normaliz/PyNormaliz/README.md

     1.4142135623730951

-By using Python functions, the functuionality of Normaliz can be extended.
+By using Python functions, the functionality of Normaliz can be extended.
 For example,

     def intersection(cone1, cone2):
         intersection_ineq = cone1.SupportHyperplanes()+cone2.SupportHyperplanes()